open-o11y/docs/python-prometheus-remote-write/README.md

 *Entites with `*` after their name are not actual classes but rather logical groupings of functions within the exporter.*

-If you would like to learn more about the exporter's structure and design decisions please view the design document below
+If you would like to learn more about the exporter's structure and design decisions please view the design document below.

 ### Design Doc

 [Design Document](https://github.com/open-o11y/docs/tree/master/python-prometheus-remote-write)

 This document is stored elsewhere as it contains large images which will significantly increase the size of this repo.